Stinging Nettle Uses: How to Eat, Harvest, and Use Nettles

 Stinging Nettle Pesto recipe.
 Credit: Nikolay Donetsk/Getty Images

-• Nettles is not only healthy for us humans, but also a great source of nutrients for our crops!
+Nettles are not only healthy for us humans but also a great source of nutrients for our crops!
 Gardeners have long used fermentations of nettle leaves to fertilize and protect crops.
 As nettles are high in nitrogen, they’re a great fertilizer for leafy veggies like kale, spinach, and chard.

-• Nettles can also be used for beneficial insects as it attracts both ladybugs and aphids (ladybug food).
+• Nettles can also be used as food for beneficial insects, as the plants attract both ladybugs and aphids (ladybug food).
 Nettles are beloved by caterpillars of butterfly species.
 Use nettles to lure away aphids from nearby crops!

-• Finally, prune nettles and lay around larger plants as a valuable mulch.
+• Finally, prune nettles and lay them around larger plants as a valuable mulch.

 • Or, add to compost to speed up the decomposition process.
-Mix with dry ingredients such as dry leaves, cardboard.
+Mix with dry ingredients such as dry leaves and cardboard.
 (Do not include roots or seed heads.)

-Herbalists use nettle to lower blood pressure, and there is a long history of nettles being used by traditional cultures as medicine to treat a variety of ills, such as an overactive bladder.
+Herbalists use nettles to lower blood pressure, and there is a long history of nettles being used by traditional cultures as medicine to treat a variety of ills, such as an overactive bladder.

 Pick the young leaves or whole shoots from February to June.
 Avoid older plants; they’ll have a tough taste.

-And bring your gloves!
+Bring your gloves!
 To harvest stinging nettles without getting stung, wear rubber or leather gardening gloves and long sleeves.
-You can not touch any part of the nettle as the mild sting lasts for hours.
+Do not touch any part of the nettle, as the mild sting lasts for hours.

 Rinse the plants well in a colander, remove any debris, and wear kitchen gloves if you plan to chop them.